Samasource/sama-cli/README.md

 ## Examples

-### Creating tasks given a local path.
-Project has single URL input.
+### Creating a batch of tasks given a local path
 ```
-The mapping file can be automatically be generated during init. e.g.
+The mapping json can be automatically be generated during init. e.g.
     {
         "name": "{{ .BaseName }}",
         "url": "{{.URL}}"